Steps to Earning Substance Abuse Counselor Certification in Florida

 Substance Abuse Counselor Jobs in St. Petersburg

-Pinellas County has also implemented a unique initiative for the people of St. Petersburg called Pinellas Matters.
+Pinellas County has implemented a unique initiative for the people of St. Petersburg called Pinellas Matters.
 This county-funded pilot program, aimed at curbing opioid overdose deaths, helps ER patients find resources, many of which are covered through grants.
-Since the start of the program, officials announced that it has helped more than 400 patients, about three-quarters of whom have either completed or are completing long-term drug treatment programs.
+Since the program’s inception, officials have announced that it has helped more than 400 patients, approximately three-quarters of whom have either completed or are currently completing long-term drug treatment programs.

 Substance abuse counselors here may also work at community programs like the St. Pete Free Clinic, which provides housing and recovery services for those experiencing homelessness and recovering from substance use disorders.
-Their residences provide men and women with a safe place to stay as they work on their recovery.
+Their residences offer a safe place for men and women to stay as they work on their recovery.

 Substance Abuse Counselor Jobs in Orlando